 So the pink city and the capital of Rajasthan is the largest in the state.
-Founded by Maharaja Sawai Jai Singh in 1727, Jaipur is one of the most popular Rajasthan sightseeing places in Jaipur.
+Founded by Maharaja Sawai Jai Singh in 1727, Jaipur is one of the most popular Rajasthan tourist places in Jaipur.
 Long list of historic and heritage monuments, swift connectivity from major cities and an amazing city plan where all the streets of the city run from east to west – Jaipur is a marvel to be at.

 Best time to visit: All through the year, avoid summers for the days are extremely hot.

 Major attractions in Jaipur: City Palace, Amber Fort and Palace, Jantar Mantar Observatory, Birla Mandir.

 Things to do in Jaipur: Go for a wildlife safari, shop for Rajasthani crafts, textiles, and gems